Universal-Variability-Language/Universal-Variability-Language.github.io/README.md

 # Publications
 Here, we only present a small selection of papers.
 Any interesting work on UVL missing?
-We are happy to embed your suggestion.
-[Contact us!](mailto:chico.sundermann@uni-ulm.de)
+We are happy to embed your [suggestion](https://github.com/Universal-Variability-Language/Universal-Variability-Language.github.io/issues).

 ### Work on UVL